lbussy/LCBUrl/README.md

 - [X] Convert an empty path to a "/" path
 - [X] Remove the default port
 - [X] ~~Add a trailing "/" to a non-empty path (may remove this)~~ (removed this after some thought)
+- [X] Add validity check functions (not yet part of the initialization)

 ## Installation